 SCORM is a flexible standard for storing learning content.
-Because of this flexibility, Velpic has settings to accomodate for lots of different SCORM content.
+Because of this flexibility, Damstra Learning has settings to accommodate for lots of different SCORM content.

 This article will describe how to choose the best settings for your SCORM content.